microsoft/TypeScript/doc/spec.md

 var p = g.point(10, 20);
 ```

-The ‘game’ module references the imported ‘geometry’ module in an expression (through its alias ‘g’) and a ‘require’ call is therefore included in the emitted JavaScript:
+The 'game' module references the imported 'geometry' module in an expression (through its alias 'g') and a 'require' call is therefore included in the emitted JavaScript:

 ```TypeScript
 var g = require("./geometry");
 var p = g.point(10, 20);
 ```

-Had the ‘game’ module instead been written to only reference ‘geometry’ in a type position
+Had the 'game' module instead been written to only reference 'geometry' in a type position

 ```TypeScript
 import g = require("./geometry");
 var p: g.Point = { x: 10, y: 20 };
 ```

-the emitted JavaScript would have no dependency on the ‘geometry’ module and would simply be
+the emitted JavaScript would have no dependency on the 'geometry' module and would simply be

 ```TypeScript
 var p = { x: 10, y: 20 };